What Is Market Timing?

 - Formula or Systematic Acquisitions: When people don't know how to take advantage of valuation, or they have no interest in the time it requires to do it, they may engage in what is known as a formula or systematic approach to portfolio construction.
 Basically, a certain amount of money or a set percentage of cash flow is used to regularly acquire assets regardless of market or asset level, hoping that the highs and lows will balance each other out over the decades.
 Techniques such as dollar cost averaging or funding a 401(k) through payroll deductions are real-world examples.
 Taking advantage of direct stock purchase plans and dividend reinvestment plans is another example; regularly having money taking out of your checking or savings account to acquire ownership in businesses that you want to hold for the long-term.

 - Market Timing: With market timing, the portfolio manager or investor is speculating that the price, rather than value (the two can diverge temporarily, sometimes for extended periods of time that last for years), will increase or decrease.
-He or she then attempts to make a profit by predicting what other people will do rather than based on the underlying cash flows and other relevant variables you see in the valuation approach.
+They then attempt to make a profit by predicting what other people will do rather than based on the underlying cash flows and other relevant variables you see in the valuation approach.
 Market timing can often be coupled with leverage, either in the form of borrowed money such as margin debt or stock options, such as the buy side of calls.
 The primary appeal of market timing is that despite the near impossibility of doing it regularly with any degree of success, one or two correct calls, coupled with enough risk, can mean getting rich overnight rather than achieving financial independence over many decades as the other two approaches may require.
 Yielding to that siren call has resulted in countless hopes and dreams being dashed upon the rocks of error, speculation, and impatience.